dancoe/NIRSpec_pathloss/README.md

 We bin these residuals in $(x,y)$ and measure the average bias and RMS scatter in each bin.
 We add bias and scatter in quadrature to estimate a total uncertainty in each bin.
 We then rebin those uncertainties in "radial" bins that follow the contours of the model.
-We smooth that uncertainty across "radial" bins.
+We define radius = sqrt(–2 ln(T)) to mimic distance from peak transmission.
-And finally, we enforce monotonic increase with "radius".
+We smooth uncertainty across radial bins and enforce monotonic increase with radius.

 Below, we show our model fitting and uncertainty calculations for 1.31µm: